-On 26 November 2018, France's Minister of Economy and Finance told the United Nations Roundtable on Sustainable Finance: "I call on French banks, insurers and asset managers to make commitments to stop financing mines and coal-fired power plants.
-If these commitments are not respected, we will make them binding.9"
+(Autorité des Marchés Financiers) and the ACPR (Autorité de Contrôle Prudentiel et de Résolution) will be supported by two committees to monitor and evaluate the implementation On 26 November 2018, France's Minister of Economy of the commitments.
+However, two newly appointed and Finance told the United Nations Roundtable on commissions, known as the Climate and Sustainable Sustainable Finance: "I call on French banks. insurers Finance Commissions, reveal serious conflicts of and asset managers to make commitments to stop interest; more than a quarter of their members are financing mines and coal-fired power plants.
+If these representatives from financial actors: BNP Paribas, commitments are not respected, we will make them Amundi, AXA, Natixis, etc. In other words, the heavyweights bindina.9" of the French political and financial ecosystem.

-It took Le Monde's coverage of two reports published by Oxfam France and Les Amis de la Terre to get the government to react.
-The first report showed the over-exposure of French actors to fossil fuels compared to renewables, the other showed that they are aggravating the problem by continuing to support companies which are developing new coal projects.
-This was awkward news as France was preparing to hold three days of international conferences on climate finance: the United Nations Roundtable on Sustainable Finance followed by Climate Finance Day.
+It took Le Monde's coverage of two reports published by It is therefore difficult to be confident that these commissions Oxfam France and Les Amis de la Terre to get the government will have the necessary independence to judge the quality of to react.
+The first report showed the over-exposure of French the plans in terms of the only criterion that must prevail: their actors to fossil fuels compared to renewables, the other alignment with the undeniable climate science.
+Even more showed that they are aggravating the problem by continuing uncertain are the measures that will be taken to reprimand to support companies which are developing new coal those financial actors which do not have a coal strategy, projects.
+This was awkward news as France was preparing including a 1.5°C exit plan, in place and those which may not to hold three days of international conferences on climate even bother to adopt a coal policy or review their existing finance: the United Nations Roundtable on Sustainable policy.
+Finance followed by Climate Finance Day.
 Held every year since 2015, it usually serves as a showcase event presenting the ambition of French actors in the field of climate change.